Zomojo/compiletools/README.ct-cache.rst

 The default cache is set to None due to python recursion limits that will cause failure on large projects.
 Having said that, the author uses ``CTCACHE=/dev/shm/ct`` on all their projects.
 Naturally the cache can be specified to be on disk too.
+The cache can be cleared using ``ct-cache-clean``.

 EXAMPLES
 ========